artem-lygin/NinjaGodot/README.md

 `In development`

 An experiment: simple 2D platformer made with Godot where the player — a ninja — navigates through platforms, attacks enemies, and reaches the goal.
 Build with ChatGPT both code and art.
 Follow me for progress 🇬🇧 ENG https://x.com/artemlygin | 🇺🇦 UA https://www.threads.net/@artemlygin

 ## 🚀 Gameplay

 Controller support only (For now)
 - Gimbal Left and Righr
-- Press A to jump (with doublejump).
+- Press A to jump (Twice for doublejump)
-- Press X to attack with a sword.
+- Press X to attack with a sword
+- Press R1 for dash
 - L1 resets the scene.
 - The player can deal damage, with a chance for critical hits.
 - Enemies can receive damage, show health bars, and die with knockback effects.